 Team Q&A: Zack Storms – Data Scientist

-Our very own Data scientist Zack Storms has a history of helping create robust forecasting tools that can help operations better plan today for tomorrow.
+Our very own Data scientist Zack Storms has a history of helping create robust demand forecasting tools that can help operations better plan today for tomorrow.
 Join us in formally welcoming Zack to the Virtual Peaker team!

 How did your previous life prepare you for Virtual Peaker?